 If you've had part of your stomach removed, the remaining stomach won't be able to hold as much food as before.

-You’ll feel full even after smaller meals.
+If you've had part of your stomach removed, you’ll feel full even after smaller meals.
 Over several months, your stomach will gradually stretch.
 Eventually, most people are able to eat the way they did before the operation.

 If you had all of your stomach removed, the food you eat will go straight from your gullet into the small bowel.
 This won’t affect being able to digest food but the small bowel won’t hold as much as your stomach could.
 Your body will gradually adjust so that you’ll be able to eat more at one time.

 You’ll feel full quite quickly when you eat or drink.
 You probably won’t feel like eating for a while and it’s common to lose some weight.
 You might find certain foods make you feel sick, or give you indigestion or diarrhoea.
 This should settle down when you know more about the foods that upset you.
 Keep a note of foods that cause you problems so you can limit or avoid them.
 This also helps your doctor or dietitian to know if you have a particular problem.

 It can take a couple of months to get back to eating a balanced diet again.
 Try to eat as well as possible.
 This will help with your recovery.
 Here are some tips:

 Softer foods are easier to eat for the first few weeks after your operation when you have swelling or bruising.

 Eat several (6–8) small meals a day and have snacks with you when you go out.

 Take your time to eat, try to relax and chew foods well – this will help with your digestion.

 Avoid drinking half an hour before your meal and during it, because this will fill you up.